rocky/python-uncompyle6/README.rst

 code base over those old forks.

 This demonstrably does the best in decompiling Python across all Python versions.
-And even where there another project only provides decompilation for subset of Python versions, we generally do demonstrably better for those as well.
+And even when there is another project that only provides decompilation for subset of Python versions, we generally do demonstrably better for those as well.

 How can we tell?
 By taking Python bytecode that comes distributed with